irsl/jackson-rce-via-spel/README.md

 and use that info at unmarshalling.
 This  can be dangerous when the input is controlled by an attacker and the target class contains a field of type Object or something general (like Comparable).

+How likely this is?
+I'm naive, so I hope Java developers don't degrade a type-safe language to the level of an interpreted type-unsafe language by (ab)using Objects as base classes...
+But I wouldn't be surprised if one day some huge enterprise software would be exploited one day via this vulnerability.

 After the original discoveries (CVE-2017-7525) had been reported, the author patched these attack surface with a blacklist, which was incomplete (as of by nature of blacklists).
 This proof-of-concept project is a follow-up to demonstrate one more way of exploitation; by abusing Spring classes via Jackson, this could lead to remote code execution.